andock/andock/docs/getting-started/cloud.md

 `fin andock connect default demo-project.YOUR-IP.sslip.io`.

-Andock will create a connection with name default which points to your cloud box.
+Andock will create a connection named `default` which points to your cloud box.

 [Here](../configuration/connections.md) you can find more details about connections.